Commercial Rates FAQ's

 Under the partial exemption, Community Sports Clubs registered under the Registration of Clubs (Ireland) Act 1904 will not be liable for commercial rates on buildings, or parts of buildings, used exclusively for community sport and not for the generation of income, or to generate income from participants in community sport, or by community organisations that use the building or part of the building for community purposes.
 Buildings or parts of buildings, used for or in conjunction with the sale or consumption of alcohol or food, retail use or hire for profit (other than outlined in the previous paragraph) are liable for rates.

-The Valuation Office will revise the valuations of Community Sports Clubs benefiting from the amendment to Schedule 4.
-This process requires Community Sports Clubs to complete and submit an application (Form R2) and the accompanying documents listed below.
+The Valuation Division of Tailte Éireann will revise the valuations of Community Sports Clubs benefiting from the amendment to Schedule 4.

-The completed application (Form R2) and accompanying documents should be posted or delivered to Sports Club Applications, Valuation Office, Block 2, Irish Life Centre, Abbey Street Lower, Dublin 1, D01 E9X0.
+Sports Club Applications, Tailte Éireann – Valuation, Block 2, Irish Life Centre, Abbey Street Lower, Dublin 1, D01 E9X0.

 Contact Us